 Problem: Staff were losing energy throughout the day and getting sick on a regular basis.
 Eventually, maintenance management questioned whether there was sufficient air flow in the office and booked Mold Busters for an initial indoor air quality assessment.

-There was neither a history of leaks nor visible signs of mold growth.
+Mold Busters got together with the owner and maintenance management and learned that the building had neither a history of leaks, so we conducted a visual inspection and discovered no visible signs of mold growth.
 However, just because you can’t see mold doesn’t mean it’s not there.

 Solution: We used moisture metre detection and thermal imaging to inspect the premises.
 We found the central air conditioning units had been slowly leaking over the years, causing mold to grow along the floor underneath the carpet.